HypeLinkBot/HypeLink/README.md

 # HypeLink
 Hypixel and Discord verification bot. (basically HyVerify 2)
 ---
-i started working on bots again and decided to remake hyverify 😳
+I started working on bots again and decided to remake HyVerify since it was a mess 😳

 ### Invite the bot to your own server by [clicking here](https://bonk.ml/invite)